ArnoAnsems/CatacombGL/README.md

 * The Catacomb Armageddon, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombArmageddon).
 * The Catacomb Apocalypse, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombApocalypse).
 * ReflectionHLE, developed by NY00123, released under the GPLv2 license, see gpl2.txt (https://github.com/ReflectionHLE/ReflectionHLE).
-* Nuked OPL3 emulator, developed by Nuke.YKT, released under the LGPLv2.1 license, see lgpl2.1.txt (https://github.com/nukeykt/Nuked-OPL3).
+* Nuked-OPL3-fast, developed by Tony Gies, based on the Nuked OPL3 emulator by Nuke.YKT, released under the LGPLv2.1 license, see lgpl2.1.txt (https://github.com/tgies/Nuked-OPL3-fast).
 * Simple DirectMedia Layer, developed by Sam Lantinga.
 See SDL3.txt for license details. (http://www.libsdl.org/)
 * GoogleTest, developed by the GoogleTest team.
 See GoogleTest.txt for license details. (https://github.com/google/googletest).